empackjs/empack/README.md

 It includes a built-in **dependency injection (DI) container** powered by [Inversify](https://github.com/inversify/InversifyJS), **route-based WebSocket support**, a **mediator pattern** implementation for CQRS, and **automatic OpenAPI documentation generation**.

-With **TypeScript decorators**, Empack simplifies the registration of controllers, routes, middleware, and more.
+With **TypeScript decorators**, Empack simplifies the registration of controllers, routes, openAPI, and more.
 Its built-in mediator allows for clean separation of concerns and full decoupling between controllers and business logic—making CQRS and modular architecture easy to adopt.

 ## Installation